tttor/ml-foundation/method/optim/pbqn_bollapragada_2018.md

 * yes, but under the hood, there are some constants to set
 > the method requires almost no parameter tuning, which is possible due to the incorporation of second-order information
+* how most often?
+> show that this steplength procedure is effective on a wide range of applications, as it leads to well scaled steps and allows for the BFGS update to be performed most of the time, even for nonconvex problems.
 * Note: ... prelim ...
 >  a preliminary investigation into the performance of the PBQN algorithm for training neural networks
 > quite difficult due to the existence of local